riddhi1212/Assam-app/readme.md

 Wed, Sep 17 2014 : 9:20pm	-	basic messages and notification badge done
 Thur, Sep18 2014 : 9:17am	-	Matching, msg gen and claiming (+dup claiming) done on new FIP post.
 Against AU and FOP DBs
 				   12:21pm  -	Pagination AU page DONE
+				   3:57pm	-	Made Found-Person post workflow work.
+It searches on FIP and updates user Dashboard.
+				   				DO : Create new msg per fip looker on FOP post if it matches some fips DO : way to say FOP is Equal to AU

 -----